MinghanWu039/League-of-Legend-Analysis/README.md

 frameBorder=0>
 </iframe>

-From this, we can see that the missingness of ```barons``` is independent from the values of other columns, with 95% confidence level.
+From this, we can see that the missingness of ```barons``` is independent of the values of other columns, with 95% confidence level.

 (Some p-values are close to 1, this is because the number of missing ```barons``` is very few.)